 Song by Toad

-“Bluesy and folky, with enough embellishment to add texture, but which never detracts from the gentle strum of the guitar and raspy, but not growling quality of his voice.
-It is minimal, but it’s not sparse, and it may be a bit DIY, but it’s not amateurish, and it may not grab you instantly, but it’s a really bloody good album.” from http://www.songbytoad.com/.
+“Bluesy and folky, with enough embellishment to add texture, but which never detracts from the gentle strum of the guitar and raspy, but not growling quality of his voice… (Only The Missile is) a really bloody good album.”

 “…a hidden treasure of the European underground … (Strangers With Shoes is) a thing of complete and utter beauty.”

 You must be logged in to post a comment.